thompson-dean/Band-Website/README.md

 # The Trivergents Band Website

 Band Website built for The Trivergents.
+Check it out! www.trivergents.com

 This website uses HTML, CSS, and Javascript to create an ultra modern website.
-The fonts used were taken partly from Google Font and partly from fontshare.com.
+The fonts used were taken from Google Fonts and from fontshare.com.
+All icons used were from font awesome.

 *Screenshot*